 The market for semiconductor capital equipment is highly competitive.
 We face substantial competition from established companies in each of the markets we serve.
-We principally compete with KLA Corporation, Nova Measuring Instruments, Camtek, Ushio, Canon, and PDF Solutions.
-We compete to a lesser extent with Nikon.
+We principally compete with KLA, Nova, Camtek, Ushio, Canon, GigaVis Co.
+Ltd. and PDF Solutions.
 Each of our products also competes with products that use different metrology, inspection or lithography techniques.
 Some of our competitors have greater financial, engineering, manufacturing and marketing resources, broader product offerings and service capabilities and larger installed customer bases than we do.
 As a result, these competitors may be able to respond more quickly to new or emerging technologies or market developments by devoting greater resources to the development, promotion and sale of products, which, in turn, could impair sales of our products.
 Further, there may be significant merger and acquisition activity among our competitors and potential competitors, which, in turn, may provide them with a competitive advantage over us by enabling them to rapidly expand their product offerings and service capabilities to meet a broader range of customer needs.

-Many of our customers and potential customers in the semiconductor device manufacturing industry are large companies that require global support and service for their semiconductor capital equipment.
-We believe that our global support and service infrastructure is sufficient to meet the needs of our customers and potential customers.
-However, some of our competitors have more extensive infrastructures than we do, which could place us at a disadvantage when competing for the business of global semiconductor device manufacturers.
+Many of our existing and potential customers in the semiconductor device manufacturing industry are large companies that require global support and service for their semiconductor capital equipment.
+Some of our competitors have more extensive support and service infrastructures than we do, which could place us at a disadvantage when competing for the business of global semiconductor device manufacturers.
 Many of our competitors are investing heavily in the development of new systems that will compete directly with our systems.
 We have, from time to time, selectively reduced prices on our systems in order to protect our market share, and competitive pressures may necessitate further price reductions.
 We expect our competitors in each product area to continue to improve the design and performance of their products and to introduce new products with competitive prices and performance characteristics.
 These product introductions would likely require us to decrease the prices of our systems and increase the level of discounts that we grant our customers.
 Price reductions or lost sales as a result of these competitive pressures would reduce our total revenue and could adversely impact our financial results.